Accademia del Cimento: Early Modern Medicine

 Experimental procedures pioneered by one of the Cimento’s members crossed the boundaries between physician-mathematical and medico-anatomical disciplines and can be used as a starting point in the investigation of modern-day experimental methods such as parallel trials.
 Francesco Redi continuously disagreed with Athanasius Kircher in the proper way to conduct experiments.

 In one instance Kircher let meat out in the open.
 After a few days maggots appeared and Kircher said that the maggots were spontaneously generated.
 Redi conducted parallel trials where he took meat from the same animal and left some exposed to the air, some exposed to air, but covered so flies could not land on it and some under a glass cover.
 Only that meat which was exposed to flies generated maggots.

-In another experiment concerning the efficacy of SnakeStones Kircher used letters from other Jesuits in the field which said snakestones could counteract poison.
+In another experiment concerning the efficacy of snake stones Kircher used letters from other Jesuits in the field which said snakestones could counteract poison.
 Kircher poisoned a dog, placed the snakestone on the wound and the dog recovered.
 Therefore, according to Kircher, Snakestones worked.
 Redi, on the other hand conducted many trials using different animals, different poisons and found that the Snakestone did not work all the time.
 The historian Meli believes that further investigation into the spread of this type of experimentation may show the Cimento and its members as pioneers in the creation of medical experimentation protocols.